Get visa and immigration advice

 New regulations came into force from 6 April 2015.
 If you are applying for a visa for more than six months you must pay an additional fee to entitle you to free health care under the National Health Service (NHS).
-The charge is £300 for each student and £300 for each dependant for each year for the duration of your visa.
+The charge is £300 for each student and £300 for each dependant for each year for the duration of your visa (due to increase to £470 in October 2020).
 Please see the UK Government immigration healthcare pages to calculate how much you will be required to pay.

 You must pay the surcharge for you and any dependants at the time of making your visa application.